 The Chesapeake Bay, One of the Must-See Spots on Your Route

 The Chesapeake Bay is one of the most amazing places on this route.
 Inside the Chesapeake Bay, there is another lovely bay called Cobham Bay.
-This is one of the best stops on a boat trip and the Great Loop boats will bring you to this peaceful oasis.
+This is one of the best stops on a boat trip, and the Great Loop boats will bring you to this peaceful oasis.
 Cobham Bay is home to some of the oldest plantations in the United States and some houses and mansions from the pre-Civil War era.
 If you sail a bit up the river, you will spot a sort of museum, the graveyard for retired naval vessels.
-Go exploring the Great Loop with a boat rental, and meet this beautiful spot in Virginia, where you can enjoy fantastic nature that surrounds this bay.
+Go exploring the Great Loop with a boat rental, and meet this beautiful spot in Virginia, where you can enjoy the fantastic nature that surrounds this bay.